isomerpages/mccy-sgt/_reflect/1-your-stories.md

 These are stories from Singaporeans who sent us their COVID-19 reflections.
 Share your stories [here](/reflect).

-*contributed by Wan Yi, 32, Teacher*
+*Contributed by Wan Yi, 32, Teacher:*

 During home-based learning, I had to teach from my own bedroom... as much as I felt vulnerable, my students must have felt the same way.
 This is a good experience for empathy-building and growing a shared experience.